Chad Pecot, MD of University of North Carolina

-The Scholar Retreat held annually, invites scholars and mentors to attend a 3-day meeting.
+The Scholar Retreat held annually invites scholars and mentors to attend a 3-day meeting.
 This meeting focuses on bringing junior scientists together from various areas of cancer research.
 The collaborations and innovative ideas that come from this meeting have been numerous and outstanding.
 The mentors provide great guidance regarding science and career for these junior scientists.

 At the Retreat, the Scholars share their research with the other Scholars and Mentors.
 Each Scholar will participate in four sequential retreats, with all expenses paid by WGFRF.
 The opportunity for Scholars to connect and form relationships with researchers from completely different areas of cancer research and to have a sort of peer review is one of the most valuable roles of the Retreat.
-Through the Mentors, the Retreat offers Scholars guidance on practical career issues such as writing grants and preparing successful scientific publications.
+Through Mentors, the Retreat offers Scholar's guidance on practical career issues such as writing grants and preparing successful scientific publications.

 Each year, the Scholar Retreat coincides with the Foundation’s annual ‘Blue Jean Ball’ fundraiser.
 All Scholars attend this event, providing them an opportunity to meet with families whose lives have been directly affected by cancer.
 This experience resonates particularly with scientists who, unlike clinicians, do not have contact with patients, by putting a human face on cancer.